Enhancing Network Failure Mitigation with Performance-Aware Ranking: Design

-We use experiments in a small testbed, with packet drop rates and RTT variations that match those of the data center, to compute (offline) the distribution of the number of RTTs needed to deliver a flow's demand (for different flow sizes).
-We store these results in a table that maps the network state and flow properties (\eg flow size, slow start threshold, initial congestion window) to this distribution.
+We compute the distribution of the number of RTTs to deliver a flow's demand by conducting offline experiments in a small testbed.
+We repeat the experiments for different configurations (flow size, slow start threshold, initial congestion window) and network settings (drop rates, RTT) and store the results in a table that maps the setting to the measured distribution.

-Next, we estimate the RTT: the sum of the propagation delay (a constant determined by the flow's path) and the queueing delay along the flow's path.
-To estimate queueing delay, we gather data resulting from sending small flows on links with different utilization and active flow counts (~\S\ref{appendix:queueing}).
+Next, we estimate the RTT, which is equal to the sum of the propagation delay (a constant determined by the flow's path) and the queueing delay along the flow's path.
+To estimate queueing delay, we collect data from sending small flows on links with different utilization and active flow counts (\S\ref{appendix:queueing}).

-\sysname combines these distributions to derive the {\em distribution} of the FCT for short flows as the sum of the propagation delay and queueing delay multiplied by the number of RTTs.
+\sysname combines these distributions to derive the FCT distribution for short flows.
+It multiples the number of RTTs by the sum of the propagation delay and queueing delay.

-\subsection{Expressivity, Scaling and Robustness}
+\subsection{Expressivity, Scaling, and Robustness}

-\sysname supports more failures and mitigations than prior work, can be applied iteratively for robustness and incorporates many scaling techniques for speed.

-\parab{Expressivity.} \sysname supports any failure and mitigation if we can present it as changes in the state of the network or the traffic.
-It does not need the root cause of a failure or details of a mitigation action, but only needs to model the failure's or mitigation's observable impact (\eg packet drop, port down).
-As a result of this flexibility, \sysname supports a wide variety of failures and mitigations (\tabref{Table::failurelist}). \azure commonly observes these failures.
-Existing production and state-of-the-art systems ~\cite{Wu_NetPilot, Zhuo_CorrOpt} do not support many of these failures and mitigations.
+{\bf Expressivity.} \sysname supports any failure or mitigation as long as we can model it as changes to the network state or the traffic. \sysname does not need the root cause of a failure or details of a mitigation but only needs to understand their observable impact (\eg packet drop, port down).
+This flexibility allows \sysname to support a wide range of failures and mitigations (\tabref{Table::failurelist}).
+Existing production and state-of-the-art systems ~\cite{Wu_NetPilot, Zhuo_CorrOpt} do not support many of these failures, while cloud providers~\cite{Arzani-007,omnimon,Roy-NSDI17,Gill-UnderstandingFailures,Zhuo_CorrOpt,Wu_NetPilot}) commonly observe them.